motin/federated-learning-v2-study-addon/README.md

 Instead of sharing their data, users only have to provide weight updates to the server.

 This is the second draft of a Firefox add-on study that implements the client-side part of a Federated Learning system.
-Every time users perform searches in the awesome bar, the model's predictions are compared to the actual user behaviour and weight updates are computed.
+Every time users perform searches in the awesome bar, the model's predictions are compared to the actual user behaviour and [frecency](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm) weight updates are computed.
 These updates are collected using Telemetry.

-## Study variations

-* `treatment`: The full optimization process is performed, weights change after every iteration and the ranking is recomputed
-* `control`: Search works exactly the same way it currently does in Firefox, we only collect additional statistics
-* `control-no-decay`: In the current algorithm, frecency scores are decayed over time. `treatment` loses this effect since scores are recomputed all the time.
-To see if the decaying is useful and to make a fairer comparison, this variation only removes the decaying effect

 ## Seeing the add-on in action